hyperion-foundation/docs/README.md

 # Hyperion Docs
 Welcome to our docs Github repository.
-In this repo, you are able to use our docs template if you want to create your own docs site.
+In this repo, you are able to make changes our docs by forking this repo.

-These are the technologies we are using for our docs site and still under consideration :
+These are the technologies we are using for our docs site :
-- Node.js
-- Gatsby.js
+- Vuepress
-- Tailwind CSS
+- Netlify

 **Hyperion Docs** © [Hyperion Foundation](https://github.com/hyperion-foundation).